michaeldavisking/Hello/sample_page.md

 This work was born out of my experimentation with Boids in both Unity and Unreal Engine 5.
 Boids, developed by Craig Renolds in 1987, are small objects that use a small set of rules to create flock-like behaviors.
 For me they were an introduction to emergent behaviors in games.

 <img src="images/Boids.gif" alt="Boids in the Unity Game Engine" width="720" height="500">

+ **Learned**

+Through this work I leanred how to set up Unreal Engine 5 particles and create simple interactions with them in the gamespace.
+This has laid a foundation that allows me to create additional particles in games, animations, or VR expereinces that are able to be influenced by objects in the scene.

+When displaying the peice I found that I had to help some people understand how the headset and controllers work.
+This created room for changes in Particles where I would use handtracking instead of controllers so that guests only need to put the headset on to engage with the peice.